 Privacy Statement

-The Field Museum is committed to protecting your privacy when you visit our Website or use our Website to purchase tickets, make a donation, become a Field Museum Member, sign up to receive our e-newsletter, or participate in our surveys.
+The Field Museum is committed to protecting your privacy when you visit our Website or use our Website to purchase tickets, make a donation, become a Field Museum Member, sign up to receive our e-newsletter or for a program or event, participate in our surveys or contests, or otherwise engage with the Museum.
 The Museum takes reasonable steps to protect visitors’ privacy and to ensure that you are notified of what information you are providing to us and how that information will be used.

 This Privacy Statement applies to the online activities of the Museum.
 It does not apply to websites that are linked to, but not controlled by, the Museum, such as the Field Museum Stores (stores.fieldmuseum.org), social media sites (YouTube, Facebook, Flickr, etc.), and the sites of our sponsors and affiliates that may be linked through the Website.
-These third party sites may or may not have privacy policies of their own; please consult those sites for their applicable policies.
+These third-party sites may or may not have privacy policies of their own; please consult those sites for their applicable policies, as Field Museum does not endorse such sites and is not responsible for their privacy practices.

 What We Collect & Why We Collect It